radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 **You will learn how to:**

-* Install RADICAL-Pilot into user space on your own machine or an XSEDE resource.
 * Submit multiple jobs through a 'container job' to either your local machine or a remote resource.
 * Write a program that runs multiple jobs to form a simple ensemble workflow.
 * Write programs that demonstrate more complex, frequently used workflows.